South Korea Discovery and Service

 DAY 1: GROUP FLIGHT DEPARTS FROM LOS ANGELES (LAX)

-South Korea’s second largest city, Busan, is a vibrant port and home to the famous Busan International Film Festival.
+Upon our arrival in Seoul, we’ll head directly out to South Korea’s second largest city, Busan, a vibrant port and home to the famous Busan International Film Festival.
 This is a coastal city blessed with some excellent beaches; it also has mountains, temples, and some of the tallest residential buildings in the world!
-After having learned firsthand about the history of the DMZ near Seoul, you’ll discover the Gamcheon Cultural Village, which is where many South Koreans fled to during the Korean War.
+You’ll discover the Gamcheon Cultural Village, which is where many South Koreans fled to during the Korean War.
 Then it’s back to downtown Busan to see the famous Jagalchi Fish Market…are you brave enough to try some of the seafood there?
 Oh, and did we mention the beach?
 Haeundae is the most famous beach in South Korea and possibly one of the busiest beaches in the world, attracting up to a million people on its busiest days, and you’ll get to be one of them!
 Those who want to can shop ‘til they drop at the Shinsegae Shopping Mall, or you can try out one of Korea’s largest spas at Spa Land.
+You will also have the option of taking a sailing lesson on Busan’s pristine Diamond Bay, with some of Korea’s tallest apartment buildings in the background.
 Want some more excitement?
 There will be the option to paraglide over a city of 3 million as you drift over mountains and view the famous Diamond Bridge from above!
 To immerse yourself in the culture you’ll attend the Queen’s Banquet, where you will watch traditional fan dances and Koreans dressed in costumes just like in the historic k-drama’s.

 The Silla Dynasty capital of South Korea, Gyeongju is the cultural heart of the country.
 There are many temples, summer gardens, and royal burial tombs to explore in this laidback town.
 We will arrive in the morning so that we can make the most of our time by taking a walk through Tumuli Park, which has many burial mounds of kings, followed by seeing royalty’s summer playground, the Anapji Ponds.
 In the afternoon, we’ll leave the town and head to our mountain retreat, Golgulsa Temple, for a truly one of a kind experience.
 At Golgulsa, you’ll learn about the Buddhist martial art of Sunmudo, which is a form of Taekwondo.
 Golgulsa is also where you’ll stay the night, waking up at dawn to pray with the monks and you will even have the chance to take part in a fascination breakfast ceremony before enjoying a tea ceremony with the head monk of the temple!